MFA in Performance and Performance Studies at Pratt Institute

 - Tuition management programs

-Established in 1887, Pratt Institute prepares 4,800 students for rewarding careers in architecture, art, design, information and library science, and liberal arts and sciences.
+Established in 1887, Pratt Institute prepares over 4,800 students for rewarding careers in architecture, art, design, information and library science, and liberal arts and sciences.
 The school has campuses in Brooklyn and Manhattan in New York City, New York, which is located in the northeastern region of the United States.
 These locations give students the opportunity to learn in "living labs of craft and creativity."
 It also has a campus in Utica, New York.
 Pratt Institute offers students excellence in higher education.
 Its programs consistently rank among the finest in the country.
-Its faculty includes highly regarding artists, designers, and scholars.
+Its faculty includes highly regarded artists, designers, and scholars.
 Its interdisciplinary curricula promote collaboration and creativity in design thinking.

 Degrees & Awards